teamed/technoparkcorp.com/_posts/process/communication/2014-08-08-availability.md

   - Project communications
   - project team communications
   - communication management plan
-next: process/communication
+next_step: process/communication
 ---

 During the project execution, you communicate with project manager and project team by email, phone or an instant messaging tool (Skype, YahooIM, MSN or GoogleTalk).

 We work 5 days a week from Monday till Friday.
 The project manager is online from 6:00am-12:00pm EST (6 hours daily).

 Project communication language is English.